Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Interacting Spinless Fermion Topological Superconductors

-\textbf{General Form}.
-We used the Kitaev model, and in particular, an Ising limit, to illustrate a more general correspondence which holds for quasi-1D topological superconductors of spinless fermions with interactions and no symmetries.
-These fermionic phases were classified in Ref. \cite{ChenCOM} by considering the bosonic phases protected by a global bosonic $\Ztwo$ symmetry corresponding to fermion parity.
-There are only two gapped phases, which have the $\Ztwo$ symmetry unbroken or broken; via the Jordan-Wigner mapping, they correspond to fermionic symmetric phases that are, respectively, trivial or topological, with boundary Majorana zero modes.
-The models we cite have translation symmetry along their infinite dimension, which multiplies the number of possible phases by a factor,\cite{ChenCOM} but we neglect this, focusing only on topological distinctions.
+We used the Kitaev model, and in particular, an Ising limit of its spin model, to illustrate a more general correspondence which holds for quasi-1D topological superconductors of spinless fermions with interactions and no symmetries.
+These fermionic phases were classified in Ref. \citenum{ChenCOM} by considering the bosonic phases protected by a global bosonic $\Ztwo$ symmetry corresponding to fermion parity.
+There are only two gapped phases possible, which are identified as the $\Ztwo$ symmetry broken or unbroken phases; via the Jordan-Wigner mapping, they correspond to fermionic symmetric phases that are, respectively, topological (with boundary Majorana zero modes) or trivial (no gapless edge modes).
+The models we cite have translation symmetry along their infinite dimension, which can multiply the number of possible phases by a factor,\cite{ChenCOM} but we neglect this, focusing only on topological distinctions.
 In this case, there are two distinct phases.

 We can distinguish the phases in the bosonic variables and map the result to fermions.
-Any two-point correlation function $\langle O_{i} O'_{j} \rangle$ with $O/O'$ local operators which are odd under the $\Ztwo$ spin operation is generically finite as $|i-j|\rightarrow \infty$ in the the spin ordered phase and vanishes in the disordered phase.
-Hence, the two-point function maps to a fermionic string OP (for one chain) or brane OP (for two or more) whose bulk measures fermion parity and which is terminated by \emph{fermionic} operators.
+Any two-point correlation function $\langle O_{i} O'_{j} \rangle$, with $O/O'$ local operators which are odd under the $\Ztwo$ symmetry operation, is generically nonzero as $|i-j|\rightarrow \infty$ in the the spin ordered phase and vanishes in the disordered phase.
+Hence, the two-point function maps to a fermionic string OP (for one chain) or brane OP (for two or more chains) whose bulk measures fermion parity and which is terminated by \emph{fermionic} operators.

 The spin disordered (i.e. symmetric) phase is not susceptible to local order parameters.
-Rather, utilizing bosonic selection rules proposed in \cite{Pollmann}, we conclude that a non-local OP which is finite in this phase should apply the local $\Ztwo$ symmetry over a domain in the bulk, and the domain should be terminated by operators which are $\Ztwo$ invariant.
-In Appendix I, we argue that this order parameter vanishes in the ordered phase of spins.
-Mapped to fermions, an order parameter which is finite in the trivial phase and zero in the topological phase would consist of a bulk which measures fermion parity and is terminated by local \emph{bosonic} operators.
+Rather, utilizing bosonic selection rules proposed in [\!\!\citenum{Pollmann}], we conclude that a nonlocal OP which is nonzero in this phase should apply the local $\Ztwo$ symmetry over a domain in the bulk, and the domain should be terminated by operators which are $\Ztwo$ invariant.
+In Appendix \ref{sec:AppI}, we discuss why this order parameter vanishes in the ordered phase of spins.
+Mapped to fermions, an order parameter which is nonzero in the trivial phase and vanishes in the topological phase would consist of a bulk which measures fermion parity and which is terminated by local \emph{bosonic} operators.